apache/beam/website/www/site/content/en/get-started/quickstart-py.md

 ### Check your Python version

-The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
+The Beam SDK requires Python users to use Python version 3.6 or higher.
 Check your version by running:

 {{< highlight >}}
 python --version